Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/escapologist.md

 ---

 # Escape Artist
 Starting at 3rd level, you have advantage on Strength (Athletics) and Dexterity (Acrobatics) checks you make to end the grappled condition on yourself.
-Additionally, when you are restrained, you can take an action to end that condition on yourself with a successful Strength (Athletics) or Dexterity (Acrobatics) check against the triggering DC or a contested Strength (Athletics) check.
+Additionally, you gain proficiency with Thieve's Tools.
+If you already have this proficiency, you gain expertise.

+# Underwater Training
+Starting at 3rd level, you can hold your breath for a number of minutes equal to your Constitution modifier plus your proficiency bonus.
+Additionally, you gain a swimming speed equal to your walking speed.

 #
-Starting at 3rd level,
+Starting at 6th level, you learn the following trick.

+**.**

+#
+Starting at 10th level